-Structure of the GUI configuration menu
+Structure of the configuration menu

-The menus of the GUI contain the following basic structures:
+The menus contain the following basic structures:

-GUI Menu architecture
+Menu architecture

 Menu Position Basic configuration menu/list When you select a menu from the navigation bar, the menu of basic parameters is displayed first.
-In a sub-menu containing several pages, the menu containing the basic parameters is dis-

-Menu Position played on the first page.
+In a sub-menu containing several pages, the menu containing the basic parameters is displayed on the first page.
 The menu contains either a list of all the configured entries or the basic settings for the function concerned.

-Sub-menu The New button is available in each menu in which a list of all the configured entries is displayed.
+Menu Position Sub-menu The New button is available in each menu in which a list of all the configured entries is displayed.
 Click the button to display the configuration menu for creating a new list entry.
-Sub-menu Click this button to process the existing list entry.
+NEW Sub-menu Click this button to process the existing list entry.
 You go to the configuration menu.
-Menu Advanced Settings Click this tab to display extended configuration options.
+Menu + ADVANCED SETTINGS Click this tab to display extended configuration options.